Friday Night Flashback Number Two

 I want to start off by apologizing to my wonderful, amazing, loyal followers, friends, and confidants.
 I know it’s been longer than I wanted to go without posting an entry.
-Things have been crazy lately, trying to transfer my blog over to the new domain, and find the right format.
+Things have been crazy lately, trying to transfer my blog over to the new domain and find the right format.
 I’ve been reading and learning a lot more about hosting on my own.
 I’ve been chatting way too much with tech support, trying to fix errors and issues.
 I’ve been fretting over trying not to lose any of my current followers and subscribers, so I hope you all have been moved over properly and get this update.

 On a good note, I have also been spending some time planning one more end-of-season adventure.
 I’m not going to give too much away at this moment in time, but next weekend, I will be on a river in a National Park with a good friend of mine that I’ve known since high school.

 Okay, enough of the excuses, I’m ready to get to the good stuff.
 So…Happy Friday everyone!!!
-This Friday Night Flashback is going to take us back to August, 2009.
-Man, that was awhile ago.
+This Friday Night Flashback is going to take us back to August 2009.
+Man, that was a while ago.
 After seeing these photos of me, I feel so old now.
-What was going on in August, 2009 you may ask?
-Well, my wife and I were celebrating our 3 year wedding anniversary.
+What was going on in August 2009 you may ask?
+Well, my wife and I were celebrating our 3-year wedding anniversary.
 This was two years before our first amazing child was born.
 Abby was but a mere twinkle in my eye.
 My wife and I were still free of many responsibilities.
 We hadn’t even purchased our first home yet.
-I was a Property Manager at the time, and if I remember correctly, I was just promoted from Assistant Property Manager/Manager-In-Training, and handed 3 apartment communities to manage in Farmington Hills, Michigan.
+I was a Property Manager at the time, and if I remember correctly, I was just promoted from Assistant Property Manager/Manager-In-Training and handed 3 apartment communities to manage in Farmington Hills, Michigan.
 This was an exciting time for me, but stressful as well.

 I have always been the kind of guy to keep our vacations a secret and surprise my wife as to where we were going and what we would be doing.
-I remember this trip, and how Jackie had tried getting the scoop out of me, even during the drive.
+I remember this trip, and how Jackie had tried to get the scoop out of me, even during the drive.
 But I wouldn’t budge.
 I just advised her as to how long to pack for and what she should bring.
-We hopped in the car, and hit the road.
+We hopped in the car and hit the road.
 I’ve always loved driving north in Michigan.
 You can definitely feel a difference when you actually hit “up north” and it just keeps getting better and better the further north you go.
 Then, when you cross the Great Mackinac Bridge, it feels like a whole ‘nother country when you arrive in the U.P.
 (Upper Peninsula).

-My wife loves the outdoors and nature, just about as much as I do, and she loves taking photos while I drive, even though a lot of them end up blurry and she snaps away while we drive seventy plus miles per hour on the freeway.
-I find it absolutely adorable, as we view the photos afterward and realize that half, if not more, as too blurry and out of focus to even recognize what we were trying to capture, but some good ones do turn out sometimes.
+My wife loves the outdoors and nature, just about as much as I do, and she loves taking photos while I drive, even though a lot of them end up blurry and she snaps away while we drive seventy-plus miles per hour on the freeway.
+I find it absolutely adorable, as we view the photos afterward and realize that half, if not more, are too blurry and out of focus to even recognize what we were trying to capture, but some good ones do turn out sometimes.
 As I was going through the folder on the external hard drive from this trip, there were a ton of photos taken while driving.

 The first stop on our list for the trip was Mackinaw City, just at the northern tip of the Lower Peninsula.
-I knew how much my wife loved to shop, and with her passion for arts and crafts, the small mom and pop shops of Mackinaw City would be perfect.
+I knew how much my wife loved to shop, and with her passion for arts and crafts, the small mom-and-pop shops of Mackinaw City would be perfect.
 On our way, we noticed multiple billboards along the freeway advertising Sea Shell City.
 Wow!
 That sounded absolutely amazing.
 I remember how excited we were the closer we got.
 Each sign that we came to stating we were getting closer and closer gave us a sense of excitement as to how many beautiful sea shells we would see.
 An entire city of them.
 Maybe the buildings were constructed using them.
 Tiny sea shells.
 Giant ones.
 Vehicles and furniture made of sea shells.
 A beautiful beach just covered in sea shells.
 We couldn’t wait.
 Then, as we reached the billboard that stated “Sea Shell City – This Exit” we almost couldn’t contain ourselves as to what we were in store for.
 We took the exit, and almost immediately, a sign pointed to the right stating “Welcome To Sea Shell City.”
 It was pointing to a small parking lot with a small white building with a red roof.
 It was a store that sold sea shells.
 We couldn’t believe how much hype the owners had created for this with the dramatic and tantalizing billboards.
 Even today, whenever we drive up north, we still laugh about Sea Shell City.

 After a much shorter stay than we thought at Sea Shell City, we finally arrived in Mackinaw City.
 The first thing that we had to do was head to the beach, take off our socks and shoes, and get our feet wet in Lake Huron and feel the sand in between our toes and the cold waters of the Great Lake.
 After the long drive, it helped us relax and unwind a bit.
 Then, of course, we needed a drink.
 So we stopped at the Dixie Saloon to wet our palates.
 Jackie loved walking up and down East Central Avenue and checking out the small shops.
 We procured some trinkets and souvenirs, and couldn’t help but purchased some real Mackinac Island Fudge.